-It aims at giving inclusive knowledge of the gross structure and development of human body.
-Further, it will to provide a basis for enhancing the knowledge of body's structure and function.
-This will help students to get familiarized with the structure of the different systems in the human body.
+Sr. No. At the end of semester, student will be able to: CO 1 To describe inclusive knowledge of the gross structure and development of human body.
+CO2 To provide a basis for enhancing the knowledge of body's structure and function.
+CO3 To get familiarized with the structure of the different systems in the human body.
+CO4 To illustrate Anatomy and Physiology of various systems.